knowsshit/ISCP.ahk/README.md

  * * Added timeout (default 3 minutes) to automatically disconnect and reconnect as needed.
 Will prevent failures of a stale connection.
  * * Rewritten the way the network packet is buildt.
  * * Tried to implement reading responses from the AVR, but Socket.ahk kept throwing warnings and no data was read.
 Anyone else care to give it a try?
+ * * Using #Include should not be needed anymore

  * v1.0 - Initial release

 Socket.ahk is required: https://github.com/G33kDude/Socket.ahk
-Put that and this file in Documents\AutoHotKey\Lib and use #Include <ISCP> in your own AHK file for easy access.
+Put that and this file in Documents\AutoHotKey\Lib

 Special thanks to: